HughPH/Box2D-dotnet-bindings/src/Box2DBindings/README.md

 ## How is this better than Hexa.NET.Box2D or Box2D.NET?
 Hexa.NET.Box2D and Box2D.NET are auto-generated with code generators, and are direct mappings of the Box2D API.
 This, by contrast, is a hand-crafted API that is designed to be more idiomatic to dotnet coders.
 These bindings also have full XmlDoc comments and fully defined delegates.
+There are also method and delegate overrides which consume and deliver Spans of data instead of pointers.
-In this case "better" is probably subjective: Hexa.NET.Box2D and Box2D.NET are API-complete in that they include DynamicTree functions, while this library brings quality of life improvements. *This API is complete up to 3.1.0 and will be upgraded as new Box2D versions are released.*
+In this case "better" is probably subjective: this library is designed to bring quality of life improvements. *This API is complete up to 3.1.0 and will be upgraded as new versions of Box2D are released.*

 ## Getting things working
 Just install this package.
 It should work.
 If not, *please* [raise an issue in the github repository](https://github.com/HughPH/Box2D-dotnet-bindings/issues)